Obstructive sleep apnea: Psychological consequences

 Sleep is of major importance for psychological and emotional health.
 As it is greatly impaired in OSA, this condition is associated with mood disorders and several psychological outcomes, especially depression and anxiety.
 Therefore, psychological disorders are commonly observed in OSA patients who show a higher prevalence of psychological distress, mostly due to the impaired sleep quality and structure and the repeated episodes of hypoxia.
 The presence of psychological disorders may also worsen the sleep disorders which implies that the psychopathology may either be a factor or a consequence of the OSA.
 The adverse consequences of OSA such as cardiovascular comorbidities and metabolic disturbances also play a role on the development of mental disorders, and patients with chronic condition have also been reported to have higher risk to experience depression.
 In OSA patients with psychiatric disorders, it is crucial to treat the OSA as it may reduce the psychiatric symptoms.

 Some cases of OSA are caused by nasal obstruction, which has also been related to psychological problems due to an altered ratio of calcium and magnesium in brain cells.
 Nasal obstruction can thus aggravate the psychological health of OSA patients.
 Nasal surgery for those patients might decrease the OSA severity and improve the psychological symptoms.

 Other consequences

-Untreated OSA also leads to a decreased quality of life, difficulties in social functioning, occupational problems and accidents and a greatly increased rate of vehicle accidents.
+Untreated OSA also leads to a decreased quality of life, difficulties in social functioning, occupational problems, and accidents and a greatly increased rate of vehicle accidents.
 Those serious outcomes of OSA are mostly related to the excessive daytime sleepiness resulting from the sleep fragmentation and highlight the need to provide the patients with appropriate treatment.
 Effective treatment majorly improves those adverse consequences, including quality of life.

-OSA patients also frequently report pain disorders such as headache or fibromyalgia, OSA patients showing an increased pain intensity alongside a decreased pain tolerance.
+OSA patients also frequently report pain disorders, such as headache or fibromyalgia.
+OSA patients show an increased pain intensity alongside a decreased pain tolerance.